carpentries/amy/docs/amy_database_structure.md

 * `secondary_email` Alternate email address.
 Optional.
 * `gender` Options are `Prefer not to say (undisclosed)` `Female` `Gender variant / non-conforming` `Male` `Other`.
     * `gender_other` Text if individual selected `Other`
 * `may_contact` A boolean field.
-We may not contact people if this field is false
+We may not contact people if this field is false.
+This field has been replaced by new-style consents.
 * `github` Individual's GitHub user id
 * `twitter` Individual's Twitter user id
 * `orcid` Individual's ORCID iD